hideselfview/bae/README.md

 ### Local development mode

-For development, bae supports loading configuration from a `.env` file instead of requiring S3 setup and keyring configuration:
+For development, bae supports loading configuration from a `.env` file instead of requiring S3 setup and keyring configuration.
+Dev mode activates automatically when running debug builds with a `.env` file present:

 ```bash
 # Copy the example file